MadrHacks/snakeCTF2024-writeups/crypto/mega-secure/README.md

     q += 1
     assert (isPrime(q))

-    # now with q we can compute d and sign the message
+    # now with q, d can be computed and the message signed
     p = n // q
     d = pow(e, -1, (p - 1) * (q - 1))